-Land is used largely for agriculture, particularly grain (wheat, oats and barley) production and sheep grazing.
+Land is used largely for agriculture, particularly grain (wheat, barley, pulse and oilseed) production and sheep grazing.

-The Buloke Shire is named after the 'buloke' or 'bulloak' tree, Állocasuarina Luehmannii' which is common in the area and the feature of the Buloke Shire logo.
+The Buloke Shire is named after the 'buloke' or 'bulloak' tree, Állocasuarina Luehmannii', which is common in the area and is the feature of the Buloke Shire logo.

-Our community has the highest volunteer rate in the State demonstrating a strong commitment to community wellbeing and helping out.
+Our community has one of the highest volunteer rate in the State demonstrating a strong commitment to community wellbeing and helping out.